Upcoming Mission

 Lunar GNSS Receiver Experiment (LuGRE)

 LuGRE will receive and track signals from the GPS and Galileo navigation satellite constellations during the Earth-to-Moon transit and throughout a full lunar day on the Moon’s surface.
-This demonstration will help characterize and extend Global Navigation Satellite System (GNSS)-based navigation and timing to lunar orbit and the Moon’s surface, lunar spacecraft with accurate position, velocity, and time estimations autonomously, on board, and in real time.
+This demonstration will help characterize and extend Global Navigation Satellite System (GNSS)-based navigation and timing to lunar orbit and the Moon’s surface, providing lunar spacecraft with accurate position, velocity, and time estimations autonomously, on board, and in real time.

 Stereo CAmera for Lunar Plume-Surface Studies (SCALPSS)